htaesig/htaesig.github.io/_posts/2025-02-04-february-2025-hta-esig-meeting-minutes.md

 - HTA SIG perspectives - how can we operationalize statistically?
   - Subteam to put together overview: reach out to Lara
   - <mark>Action Lara: invite author(s) of whitepaper for SIG presentation</mark>
   - PSI webinar?
-Or both (SIG presentation/meeting, then webinar)
+Or both (we will target a local SIG presentation first - then revisit the webinar idea)

 ### HTA ESIG active subteam overview (Milana)